pkschrank/group-project-2/README.md

 Given the high number of false positives and the expected transaction costs of actually trading on this signal, it is possible this application does not produce a profitable trading strategy.
 Further analysis is required.

 The classification report below was earlier in the modelling and was the worst peforming combination.
-It is for comparison to the previous classification report.
+It is for comparison to the previous classification report and to demonstration accuracy progression.

 <img src="Resources/ros_rfc_classification_report.png" width="500" height="300">